dnlvarga/dnlvarga.github.io/Recon/web.md

 After running ReconSpider.py, the data will be saved in a JSON file, results.json.

 ## Virtual Host Enumeration
+Discover virtual hosts configured on a single IP that are not resolvable via DNS, but still reachable by sending a crafted Host: header.
 ```
 gobuster vhost -u http://$domain:$port -w /usr/share/seclists/Discovery/DNS/subdomains-top1million-110000.txt --append-domain
 ```